GJeannin0/GJeannin0.Github.io/index.md

 ## Model Instancing
 For optimisation purposes, I instanciate the models

-Instancing consist of drawing the same meshe multiple times using the same vertex data with a single draw call, it's usefull when drawing the same meshes multiple times as drawcalls are most often more costly than drawing the actual mesh.
+Instancing consists of drawing the same meshe multiple times using the same vertex data with a single draw call, it's usefull when drawing the same meshes multiple times as drawcalls are most often more costly than drawing the actual mesh.

 https://learnopengl.com/Advanced-OpenGL/Instancing